COSC-Lab/napari-fast4dreg/README.md

 -->
 ## Suggested Changes
 - [ ] add environment setup and full install of miniconda etc to install section
-- [ ] implement zarr storage instead of npy stacks
+- [x] implement zarr storage instead of npy stacks - Using alternating files to store intermediate data (consider moving to one file)
-- [ ] test alternative affine transform functions, such as simpple-ITK or openCV
+- [x] test alternative affine transform functions, such as simpple-ITK or openCV - settled for dask_image (gpu supported), consider looking up enforcing gpu usage
-- [ ] consinder adding cuda support (nvidia gpu only)
+- [x] consinder adding cuda support (nvidia gpu only) - replaced by dask_image
 ## Installation

 You can install `napari-fast4dreg` via [pip]: